-His captive starts breathing more heavily when the asset gets out the sudoku book, and his terror turns to blank confusion then to nerve-shredding terror again as the asset ignores him and works doggedly on a puzzle grid for about ten minutes.
+His captive starts breathing heavier when the asset gets out the sudoku book, and his terror turns to blank confusion then to nerve-shredding terror again as the asset ignores him to work doggedly on a puzzle grid for about ten minutes.

 ‘What – ‘ the target rasps, until his voice, scraped hoarse from screaming, trails off.

-‘I’m taking a break,’ he says, letting his voice stay crisp.
+‘I’m taking a break,’ he shrugs, letting his voice stay crisp.
 He flips his pencil around like a knife and carefully erases a two, putting it one cell over.
+Bullet casings clink in his pocket like spare change.
 ‘I’ve got nowhere to be.’
-He looks up and meets the target’s eyes levelly for a long moment until, abruptly, the target bursts into tears.
+He looks up and holds the target’s gaze for a long moment until, abruptly, the target bursts into tears.

-Half an hour later, when he has everything he needs from his blubbering victim and is screwing the silencer into the muzzle of his gun, he reflects that this may be an interrogation technique worth using later.
+Half an hour later, when he has everything he needs from his blubbering victim and is screwing the silencer onto his gun, he reflects that this may be an interrogation technique worth using later.